-According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending January 6, 2017, mortgage applications increased 5.8 percent from one week earlier.
+According to the Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending August 28, 2020, U.S. mortgage applications decreased 2.0 percent from one week earlier.

-According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending December 16, 2016, mortgage applications increased 2.5 percent from one week earlier.
+According to the Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending August 21st, U.S. mortgage applications decreased 6.5 percent from one week earlier.

-According to the according to data from the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending November 11, 2016, mortgage applications in the U.S. decreased 9.2 percent from one week earlier
+The Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending August 7, 2020, is reporting that U.S. mortgage applications increased 6.8 percent from one week earlier.

 According to the Miami Association of Realtors, Broward County single-family home median prices year-over-year in June 2020 as home sales continued trending upward despite the global COVID-19 situation.